 God wired men to compete – and He wired women to connect.
 Inadvertently, we wives are setting off the “competition response,” the “defend my turf now! response,” in our men – by NOT learning to speak their language of respect.

-And if we will instead become women of strength and dignity, women who encourage and bring life to our relationships instead of tearing them down with our own hands (or words), we can become women of influence, women who become part of the marriage equation, “1 + 1 + 1 = 1” (husband plus wife plus God = oneness) and represent Christ’s relationship with the church, which is something beautiful.
+If we will become women of strength and dignity, women who encourage and bring life to our relationships instead of tearing them down with our own hands (or words), we can become women of influence, women who become part of the marriage equation, “1 + 1 + 1 = 1” (husband plus wife plus God = oneness) and represent Christ’s relationship with the church, which is something beautiful.
 Notice there’s nothing “doormat” in this suggestion.

 Scientific research demonstrates that men and women’s brains are significantly different from each other, resulting in differences in behavior, communication, and information processing.
 There have been a number of studies done and books written recently that in essence are meta-analysis of the available data.
 A list of them is available on the “Resources” tab.
 The studies are provocative, but the results stand clear.
 Granted, while there are exceptions and variances in degrees for both males and females, there are some important generalities.